-The student must pass all OTAC and AHLC courses with a minimum grade of “C”.
-All ) 0TAC and AHLC courses are based on a 7-point scale (C=80).
+The student must pass all OCTA, AHLT and Liberal Arts courses courses with a minimum grade of “C”.
+All OCTA and AHLT courses are based on a 7-point scale (C=80).
 At selected points in the program, students must pass a comprehensive examination in order to progress.

-The curriculum may be completed in two, three or four years.
-Each curriculum plan is individualize for each student and done so with the OTA academic advisor.
-All students must complete the curriculumwithin a four year period from the date of their matriculation.
+The curriculum may be completed in two to three years.
+A curriculum plan is individualize for each student and done so with the OTA Program Director.
+All students must complete the curriculum within a three year period from the date of their matriculation.

 RVCC’s OTA Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, PO Box 31220, Bethesda, MD 20824-1220.
 AOTA telephone number: (301) 652-AOTA.
 Graduates of the program will be able to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 Most states require licensure in order to practice; however, state licenses are usually based upon the results of the NBCOT Certification Examination.